-- Prevents stomach cancer: The PAC prevents bacteria, which cause stomach cancer called helicobacter pylori to latch on to the walls of your stomach and large intestine.
+- Prevent stomach cancer: The PAC prevents bacteria, which cause stomach cancer called Helicobacter pylori to latch on to the walls of your stomach and large intestine.

-- Protects your heart: Cranberries contain Anthocyanin.
-This phytonutrient gives cranberries their amazing red colour and is linked to their unique antioxidant and anti-inflammatory properties, which protect your cardio-vascular system and liver.
+- Protect your heart: Cranberries contain Anthocyanin.
+This phytonutrient gives cranberries their amazing red colour and is linked to their unique antioxidant and anti-inflammatory properties, which protect your cardiovascular system and liver.
 To reap the complete benefits of all five cranberry phytonutrients, it’s best to consume the whole berry rather than have it in the form of an extract or juice.

 - Oral health: Apart from boosting immunity, making our skin lush and youthful, cranberries can also prevent periodontal disease.

-- Good for diabetic: Since, cranberries are a low GI fruit, diabetics can have them too and benefit from their health benefits.
+- Good for diabetic patients: Since, cranberries are a low GI fruit, diabetics can have them too and benefit from their health benefits.